Everything is shit

 “Am I shitting?
 It feels like I’m shitting!”

-But yes, it’s very possible!
+But oh yes, it’s entirely possible!

-And that’s not even the point.
+And yet, all of this is still not the point.

-8.5/10 (85%)
+Rating: 8.5/10

 Saga: Volume One by Brian K. Vaughan & Fiona Staples